 What to Look For:

-• Cross-functional teamwork skills—how well they coordinate with different teams.
+- Cross-functional teamwork skills and how well they coordinate with different teams.

 Good Answer Example:

-“For a product launch, I collaborated with the product and sales teams to create a social media strategy that highlighted customer pain points and product benefits.
+“For a product launch, I collaborated with product and sales teams on a social media strategy highlighting customer pain points and product benefits.
+Content and design teams provided engaging copy and visuals.
+Our aligned efforts increased website traffic by 25% and conversions by 15%“

 “I handle everything myself.” – A social media manager needs to be a team player, not a solo worker.